config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 ## Local Backend
-`Local` backend refers to a local path inside snapshot job container.
-Any Kubernetes supported [persistent volume](https://kubernetes.io/docs/concepts/storage/volumes/) can be used here.
-Some examples are: `emptyDir` for testing, NFS, Ceph, GlusterFS, etc.
-To configure this backend, no secret is needed.
+`Local` backend refers to a local path inside Kubed container.
+When running Kubed, mount any Kubernetes supported [persistent volume](https://kubernetes.io/docs/concepts/storage/volumes/) and configure kubed to store snapshot data in that volume.
+Some examples are: `emptyDir` for testing, NFS, Ceph, GlusterFS, etc. To configure this backend, no secret is needed.
 Following parameters are available for `Local` backend.

 | Parameter                 | Description                                                                             |
 |---------------------------|-----------------------------------------------------------------------------------------|